Darlie Routier: Wrongfully Convicted of Murdering Her Children

 One thing The Guilters love to say is, "Read the transcripts.
 Everything that points to Darlie's guilt, is in the transcripts."
 My response to that is: "Only if you completely ignore everything presented by the defense...which only a fool would do."
 As anyone who is familiar with this case already knows, the original transcripts contained over 33,000 errors.
 Some of these errors were minor; many were not.
 Among the not-so-minor errors: answers of "yes" were recorded as "no" and vice versa; during deliberations, the jury had a question with regard to whether or not Darin testified that he had locked the door connecting the utility room to the garage; the answer they received was that he did.
 This was incorrect; Darin testified that he locked the front door before going upstairs to bed, but he wasn't sure about the utility room door.

 The Court Reporter, Sandra Halsey, pled the 5th Amendment when questioned in court regarding her substandard work.
 At first she insisted there were no audio tapes; later she recanted and admitted that there were audio tapes, locked in a storage unit.
 When ordered to produce those tapes and turn them in, Sandra complied, but there were still a couple of tapes missing.
 The transcripts had to be recreated from the original erroneous transcript and an incomplete set of audio tapes...by people who were not even in the courtroom during the original trial.
 Predictably, Halsey lost her license over this whole debacle.
 So, please forgive me for not taking those transcripts as the holy grail of this case.
 I see nothing in them that definitively points to Darlie's guilt, but I do see numerous red flags with regard to how the case was handled by both the prosecution and the defense.
-I see a judge that was blatantly trying to rush through the trial, never mind that someone's life was hanging in the balance.
+I see a judge with a clear bias in favor of the prosecution that was blatantly trying to rush through the trial, never mind that someone's life was hanging in the balance.
 The transcripts give the reader a good idea of what went on in the courtroom, but even if they were perfectly transcribed, there are so many nuances that could never be gleaned from them.
 There is no tone, no inflection, no facial expressions or body language.
 We also have to wonder what was stricken from the actual record, but still made it to the ears of the jury.

 Did Darlie get a fair trial?
 No, she most certainly didn't.
 None of her three trials were fair.
 She was first tried in the media, then she was tried in the court of public opinion, and finally, she was tried in a courtroom.
 When it comes to courtroom trials, it's not about the truth, or even what you can prove.
 No, it's all about how it looks.
 The prosecution team was very good at setting the stage and creating the character of "Darlie the Killer."
 The problem with the character they created, however, is that she never existed, but the jury and the general public fell for it anyway.